 The programme aims to provide professional nurse education which takes account of all the relevant professional and academic benchmarks, producing nurses who must act first and foremost to care for and safeguard the public.

 The pre-registration nursing programme has been designed to take account of the essential physical and mental health of people across the age continuum.
-The student nurse will spend a minimum of 2,300 hours in practice supported by a qualified mentor and a minimum of 2,300 hours in the academic setting supported by qualified nurse lecturers.
+The student nurse will spend a minimum of 2,300 hours in practice supported by a range of healthcare professionals and a minimum of 2,300 hours in the academic setting supported by qualified nurse lecturers.

 The adult pathway has a total annual intake of fourteen students and the mental health field pathway has a total of six students.
 The programme is delivered on a full time basis over three years.
 Successful applicants are awarded a bursary, which is currently £5,000 per year (as of January 2018).